THE REVERIE

 • Go in for dental checkups twice a year

-• Take vitamin A, C, and D supplements to fill any nutritional gaps (pro tip: you can brush with vitamins to cover two habits at once)
+• Take vitamin A, C, and D supplements to fill any nutritional gaps (pro tip: you can BRUSH WITH VITAMINS to cover two habits at once)

-For 70+ years, fluoride has been the go-to ingredient for protecting teeth.
-But we decided oral care was overdue for an upgrade, so we made Fortify: our remineralizing hydroxyapatite toothpaste.
+Protect Your Teeth Every Time You BrushFor 70+ years, fluoride has been the go-to ingredient for protecting teeth.
+But we decided oral care was overdue for an upgrade, so we made FORTIFY: our remineralizing hydroxyapatite toothpaste.That’s a mouthful (pun totally intended) but here’s the gist: hydroxyapatite is a naturally-occurring mineral that protects and strengthens teeth from the inside out—without the toxic effect of fluoride.

-That’s a mouthful (pun totally intended) but here’s the gist: hydroxyapatite is a naturally-occurring mineral that protects and strengthens teeth from the inside out—without the toxic effect of fluoride.
+Protect Your Teeth Every Time You BrushFor 70+ years, fluoride has been the go-to ingredient for protecting teeth.
+But we decided oral care was overdue for an upgrade, so we made FORTIFY: our remineralizing hydroxyapatite toothpaste.That’s a mouthful (pun totally intended) but here’s the gist: hydroxyapatite is a naturally-occurring mineral that protects and strengthens teeth from the inside out—without the toxic effect of fluoride.

 Fortify is like a coat of armor you put on your pearly whites every time you brush.
-Don’t take our word for it, though—GQ named Fortify the best toothpaste of 2022.
+Don’t take our word for it, though—GQ named Fortify the BEST TOOTHPASTE OF 2022.Want to learn more?
+Check out our ULTIMATE GUIDE TO HYDROXYAPATITE TOOTHPASTE.

 Tooth enamel can't regenerate or repair itself, but brushing with hydroxyapatite remineralizes the enamel you already have.